SECTION 1. Approved Rulings and Official’s Signals

 Approved Ruling 6-3-1 IV.
 Team A’s punt from behind its own goal line crosses the neutral zone into the field of play, strikes a Team B player and rebounds back across Team A’s goal line, where A32 recovers.
 RULING: Safety (Rules 6-3-3, 6-3-6a and 8-5-1a).

 c.
-A scrimmage kick made when the kicker’s entire body is beyond the neutral zone is an illegal kick and a live-ball foul that causes the ball to become dead (Rule 6-3-10c).
+A scrimmage kick made when the kicker’s entire body and the ball is or has been beyond the neutral zone is an illegal kick and a live-ball foul that causes the ball to become dead (Rule 6-3-10c).

 Return Kick